rEflxzR/Linux-Account-Management-Script/README.md

 # LINUX ACCOUNT MANAGER
-Just a script to ease the Burden of Linux Admins [ Thank me Later :-) ]
+Just a script to ease the Burden of Linux Admins

+Suggestions / Critics / Appreciation :D
+are most welcome :-)

 # Steps to Use:
 1. Open a terminal and Clone the Repository